rubencart/SSSL-food-security/README.md

 if using different data than Somalia 2013-2020 and update in `utils.Constants`

 Tiles:
-- Download data from GEE with code in `scripts/earth_engine/js/export_somalia.js`
+- Export data from GEE with code in `scripts/earth_engine/js/export_somalia.js` (or contact me to find a way to transfer our data)
 - Download from google cloud to local server
 - Run `scripts/preprocess/build_indices.py`.
 The indices (and output of the next 2 steps) used for results in the publication are included in `data/indices.zip`.
 You can